-What To Do When Served Divorce Papers
+What To Do: You’ve Been Served Divorce Papers

-STEP #2: Review Divorce Papers
+STEP #2: Review the Papers

-Importantly, the documents you’re seeing are typical for all divorce cases in Minnesota.
-These documents inform you that your spouse wants a divorce, and what your spouse is claiming and asking for in the divorce.
-Sometimes, these initial documents may be collectively referred to as, the Pleadings.
+Importantly, the documents you’re seeing are typical and normal for divorce cases in Minnesota.
+These documents inform you that your spouse wants a divorce.
+They also state what your spouse is claiming and asking for in the divorce.
+Sometimes, these documents are collectively referred to as, the Pleadings.

 What are Divorce Pleadings?

 When you’re served divorce papers, you should receive at least two documents.
-These two documents are called, the Summons, and the Petition.
+These two legal documents are called, the Summons, and the Petition.

-In addition, the summons encourages the parties to try alternative dispute resolution methods, in the absence of domestic abuse.
-The summons also informs you that you have 30 days to respond to your spouse’s petition.
-Additionally, in a divorce with children, the summons should include a notice about parent education programs in Minnesota.
+In addition, the Summons encourages the parties to try alternative dispute resolution methods.
+The Summons also informs you that you have 30 days to respond to your spouse’s Petition.
+In a divorce with children, the Summons should include a notice about parent education programs in Minnesota.

 To determine if you’ll have to attend a parent education program during your divorce, read: Parent Education Program: Unknown Court-Orders to Parents.

-The Petition is a legal document that is used to request a divorce from the court.
-In addition, the petition will state the reason for the divorce, list facts about your marriage, and include your spouse’s requests regarding child custody, child support, division of property, spousal maintenance (alimony), etc… The petition gives you an early idea of what your spouse is going to be asking for over the course of your divorce proceeding.
+The Petition is used to request a divorce from the court.
+In addition, the Petition will state the reason for the divorce, list facts about your marriage, and include your spouse’s requests regarding child custody, child support, division of property, spousal maintenance (alimony), etc… The petition gives you an early idea of what your spouse is asking for from the divorce.

 STEP #3: Decide Your Response

-Lastly, unless prohibited by a court order, you can communicate directly with your spouse even after being served with divorce papers.
+Lastly, unless prohibited by a court order, you can communicate directly with your spouse even after being served divorce papers.
 If open communication with the other spouse is possible, it can be a great way to keep divorce costs down.